-Real estate revenue and cost recognition from pre-selling in Chengdu Project

-In July 2018, Chengdu Xin Yao secured the license to sell the condominium units in Phase 1 of its residential development in Chengdu Xin Yao Ban Bian Jie.
-As of December 31, 2020 and 2019, no revenue has been recognized, and while the deposits received from buyers amounted to P22,664 million and P9,119 million, respectively.
+Real estate revenue and cost recognition from pre-selling in Chengdu Project In July 2018, Chengdu Xin Yao secured the license to sell the condominium units in Phase 1 of its residential development in Chengdu Xin Yao Ban Bian Jie.
+As of December 31, 2020 and 2019, no revenue has been recognized, and while the deposits received from buyers amounted to ₱22,664 million and ₱9,119 million, respectively.

 Revenue from the sale of real estate units of Chengdu Xin Yao will be accounted for under a full accrual method (i.e., at a point in time) in the Group's consolidated financial statements.
 Under paragraph 35(c) of PFRS 15, "An entity shall consider the terms of the contract, as well as any laws that apply to the contract, when evaluating whether it has an enforceable right to payment for performance completed to date in accordance with paragraph 35 (c).
 The right to payment for performance completed to date does not need to be for a fixed amount.
 However, at all times throughout the duration of the contract, the entity must be entitled to an amount that at least compensates the entity for performance completed to date if the contract is terminated by the customer or another party for reasons other than the entity's failure to perform as promised."
-Based on management's assessment, throughout the duration of the contract is the contract term, Chengdu Xin Yao is entitled to an amount that does not compensate it for performance completed to date if the contract term, Chengdu Xin Yao is entitled to an amount that does not compensate it for performance completed to date if the contract term, Chengdu Xin Yao is promised.
+Based on management's assessment, throughout the duration of the contract term, Chengdu Xin Yao is entitled to an amount that does not compensate it for performance completed to date if the contract is terminated by the buyer or another party for reasons other than Chengdu Xin Yao's failure to perform as promised.